Kubisss/data-sentinel-ai/README.md

 Included examples:

-* `sample_profile_report.json`
+- `sample_profile_report.json`
-* `sample_profile_report.md`
+- `sample_profile_report.md`
-* `sample_profile_report.html`
+- `sample_profile_report.html`
+- `sample_profile_report.pdf`
-* `charts/null_counts.png`
+- `charts/null_counts.png`

 The JSON report is intended for machines and downstream processing.

-The Markdown and HTML reports are intended for human-readable data quality review.
+The Markdown, HTML, and PDF reports are intended for human-readable data quality review.

-## AI summary layer
+## CI

-The current AI summary layer is rule-based and deterministic.
-It generates a human-readable summary and recommendations based on validation results and generated insights.

-This design prepares the project for future integration with an LLM provider, while keeping the project fully runnable without an API key.
+GitHub Actions runs the test suite automatically on push and pull request events.

+The CI pipeline installs dependencies, prepares the project, installs Playwright browser support, and runs `pytest`.

+## Tech stack

+- Python
+- pandas
+- matplotlib
+- Jinja2
+- pytest
+- Playwright
+- Gemini / OpenAI provider structure
+- GitHub Actions

 ## Roadmap

-Planned improvements:
+Possible future improvements:

-* Add support for multiple datasets
+- support multiple input datasets
-* Add more validation rules:
+- add more validation rules

-  * duplicate checks by selected columns
-  * accepted value ranges
-  * regex-based email validation
-  * numeric range validation
-  * date format validation
-* Add historical report comparison
+- add historical report comparison
-* Add LLM-powered summary generation
-* Add PDF export
-* Add Streamlit dashboard
-* Add Docker support
-* Add GitHub Actions CI pipeline

-## Tech stack

-* Python
-* pandas
-* matplotlib
-* Jinja2
-* pytest
-* JSON configuration
-* Markdown and HTML reporting
+- add CLI arguments for config and output paths
+- add database input support
+- add dashboard view

 ## Why this project matters

-Data quality is a critical part of data engineering and analytics workflows.
-This project demonstrates how raw data can be loaded, profiled, validated, summarized, and transformed into reports that are useful for both technical and non-technical users.
+Data quality is a key part of reliable data engineering and analytics workflows.

+This project demonstrates how raw data can be loaded, profiled, validated, summarized, and exported into reports that are useful for both technical and non-technical users.

-The project is intentionally built step by step, with clean modules and tests, so it can grow into a more advanced data quality monitoring tool with AI-assisted explanations.
+It also demonstrates a practical AI integration pattern: LLM-generated summaries are supported, but the project remains fully usable through a deterministic fallback when no external provider is configured.